OpenEvalProject/evals/manuscripts/elife-89102/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04bqh5m06 The National Geographic Society Washington DC United States
+1. The National Geographic Society Washington DC United States ([ROR:04bqh5m06](https://ror.org/04bqh5m06))
-2. https://ror.org/03rp50x72 Centre for the Exploration of the Deep Human Journey, School of Anatomical Sciences, University of the Witwatersrand Johannesburg South Africa
+2. Centre for the Exploration of the Deep Human Journey, School of Anatomical Sciences, University of the Witwatersrand Johannesburg South Africa ([ROR:03rp50x72](https://ror.org/03rp50x72))
-3. https://ror.org/04jr01610 The Carnegie Institution for Science Washington DC United States
+3. The Carnegie Institution for Science Washington DC United States ([ROR:04jr01610](https://ror.org/04jr01610))
-4. https://ror.org/03ydkyb10 Department of Anthropology, University of Wisconsin Madison United States
+4. Department of Anthropology, University of Wisconsin Madison United States ([ROR:03ydkyb10](https://ror.org/03ydkyb10))
-5. https://ror.org/00hx57361 Department of Anthropology, Princeton University Princeton United States
+5. Department of Anthropology, Princeton University Princeton United States ([ROR:00hx57361](https://ror.org/00hx57361))
 6. The National Geographic Society Rising Star Project, Cradle of Humankind, UNESCO World Heritage Site Johannesburg South Africa
-7. https://ror.org/03rp50x72 Geography, Archaeology and Environmental Studies, University of the Witwatersrand Johannesburg South Africa
+7. Geography, Archaeology and Environmental Studies, University of the Witwatersrand Johannesburg South Africa ([ROR:03rp50x72](https://ror.org/03rp50x72))

 † Corresponding author

 ## Abstract

 The production of painted, etched, or engraved designs on cave walls or other surfaces is recognized as a major cognitive step in human evolution.
-Such intentional designs, which are widely interpreted as signifying, recording, and transmitting information in a durable manner, were once considered exclusive to Late Pleistocene Homo sapiens .
+Such intentional designs, which are widely interpreted as signifying, recording, and transmitting information in a durable manner, were once considered exclusive to Late Pleistocene Homo sapiens.
 Here we present observations of what appear to be engraved abstract patterns and shapes within the Dinaledi Subsystem of the Rising Star cave system in South Africa, incised into the dolomitic limestone walls of the cave.
-The markings described here are found on a pillar in the Hill Antechamber that extends into the natural fissure corridor that links the two chambers, and we associate them with Homo naledi .
+The markings described here are found on a pillar in the Hill Antechamber that extends into the natural fissure corridor that links the two chambers, and we associate them with Homo naledi.
 They include deeply impressed lines, cross-hatchings, percussion marks, and other geometric shapes on flat wall surfaces and in and around existing cracks and grooves in the dolomitic limestone walls, found in one specific location of the Dinaledi Subsystem.
 Remains of multiple H. naledi are found in this part of the cave system, and evidence of mortuary behavior appears in both the Dinaledi Chamber and adjacent Hill Antechamber dated to between 241 and 335 ka (Dirks et al., 2017; Robbins et al., 2021; Berger et al., 2025).

 ## Introduction